About Us

 About Our Work

-Our work centers around two primary programs: connectors and integrators.
+Our work centers around two primary programs: core platform and customized regional hubs.
 We connect educators to resources, and we collaborate with localized stakeholders to integrate our platform to their needs.

-We connect educators of all grade levels and subject areas to the resources they need to teach about climate change through our primary connector: our free, easy-to-use hub.
+Our core platform (www.subjecttoclimate.org) is our free, easy-to-use hub that connects educators of all grade levels and subject areas to the resources they need to teach about climate change

 How: We aim to increase the number of hours teachers spend teaching about climate change.
 We accomplish this by including educators in our development process - from the curation of the resources to the development of the exemplar lesson plans - so that the resources are truly relevant and supplemental to their classroom.